2000–01 Karnataka State Film Awards

 The 2000–01 Karnataka State Film Awards were presented by Government of Karnataka to felicitate the best of Kannada Cinema released in the year 2000.

-The awards were announced by the Minister of State for Information B. K. Chandrashekar, and M. S. Sathyu, the Chairman of the Film Awards Committee on 28 May 2001.
-Sathyu criticized the films of the year in that "most of the films were substandard and were marked by sex and violence.
-Women were depicted lowly, and most of the films had no message to convey leave alone being educative", while adding that the films also had "fascist tendency" in them.
+The awards were announced by the Minister of State for Information B. K. Chandrashekar, and M. S. Sathyu, the Chairman of the Film Awards Committee, on 28 May 2001.
+Sathyu criticized the films of the year, stating that "most of the films were substandard and marked by sex and violence.
+Women were depicted lowly, and most of the films had no message to convey, leave alone being educative."
+He added that the films also had "fascist tendency" in them.
 The winners were announced on 28 May 2001, and awards were given out on 16 December.